 👋 Hi, I’m Akash.
 I work on meeting transcription as a Sr. Applied Scientist at Microsoft.
 I’m on an R&D team that ships state-of-art speech recognition models to Azure APIs, as well as powers Microsoft products like Copilot-assisted recap of meetings in Teams.
-In this role I need to be tuned in to fast-evolving research, exercise judgement in connecting user experience with research/technology readiness and keep experimenting until we can ship high-quality models that improve the user experience.
+In this role I need to be on top of fast-moving research, exercise judgement in connecting user experience with technology readiness and keep experimenting until we can ship high-quality models that improve the user experience.

-🐋 At the Microsoft global hackathon, I also co-founded OrcaHello, an open-source AI system that monitors and alerts for orcas in the Pacific Northwest.
-Since going live in September 2020 it has allowed experts to moderate 3 locations, reducing the time needed by ~400x and has flagged over 60 endangered SRKW events so far.
-Learn more at ai4orcas.net.
+🐋 At the 2020 Microsoft global hackathon, I also co-founded OrcaHello, an open-source AI system that monitors and issues 24x7 expert-validated alerts for SRKW orcas near 3 hydrophone locations in the Pacific Northwest.
+You can listen to last month’s detections here!

 If you’re curious, carry on to read a brief ramble about my unconventional career arc thus far :)

 [2018- ] 🤖 Started my tech career at Microsoft.
 As someone with a non-traditional background, i’ve gotten to pick up industry scale “software and servers” skills, working with large codebases, distributed training, and data pipelines handling hundreds of terabytes.
-I’ve been fortunate to collaborate with expert PhDs in speech processing and witness the evolution of the whole stack.
-I’ve also used my analytical eye to help my manager prioritize bottlenecks.
-Outside of work, I co-founded an award-winning hackathon project that leverages AI to alert for orcas in the Pacific Northwest.
+I’ve got to collaborate with expert PhDs in speech processing while also contributing to the evolution of the entire speech stack to one that’s more deep-learning-native.
+Co-curricularly, I made my first major OSS contribution thanks to OpenAI’s Whisper ASR model and also co-founded an award-winning hackathon project that leverages AI to alert for orcas in the Pacific Northwest.

 [2016-2018] 🤓 At Stanford's MS&E program I initially aimed to become a PM or data scientist, but was soon drawn to more deeply understand and build technology.
 I balanced marketing, strategy & design classes with self-assembled technical electives.
 I delved into math (deep learning, digital signal processing), code (databases, implementing a heap allocator in C), and built a neural text-to-speech system that was appreciated by Prof Richard Socher.
 They were two intense years, but gave me confidence in my ability to learn and bridge different worlds.
 I look forward to the dots connecting in the future :)